MicrosoftDocs/security/zero-trust/azure-infrastructure-storage.md

 In the diagram:

 - The storage account for the reference architecture is contained in a dedicated resource group.
 You can isolate each storage account in a different resource group for more granular role-based access controls (RBAC).
 You can assign RBAC permissions to manage the storage account at the resource group or resource group level and audit these with Azure Active Directory (Azure AD) logging and tools such as Privileged Identity Management (PIM).
-If you are running multiple applications or workloads with multiple corresponding storage accounts in one Azure subscription, it is important to limit each storage account's RBAC permissions to its corresponding owners, data custodians, controllers, etc.
+If you're running multiple applications or workloads with multiple corresponding storage accounts in one Azure subscription, it is important to limit each storage account's RBAC permissions to its corresponding owners, data custodians, controllers, etc.
 - Azure storage services for this diagram are contained within a dedicated storage account.
 You can have one storage account for each type of storage workload.
 - For a broader look at the reference architecture, see the [Apply Zero Trust principles to Azure infrastructure overview](azure-infrastructure-overview.md).

-Azure Queues and Azure Tables are not included in the diagram.
+The diagram doesn't include Azure Queues and Azure Tables.
 Use the same guidance in this article to secure these resources.

 ## What's in this article?